Mary

 Dawn

-Jehs (Ghek) - Single, Over half a century in age and
+Jehs (Ghek) - Single, Over half a century in age and a quarter

-me to ERB.
+to ERB.
 I read incessantly and my house looks more like a branch library

 with a kitchen attached.
 I love to loan out my books to fellow readers